spectrocloud/librarium/docs/docs-content/clusters/edge/hardware-requirements.md

 ---

 An Edge host must meet the minimum hardware requirements to be deployed successfully.
-Certain features such as Virtual Machine Operator (VMO) also require additional hardware capabilities.
+Certain features such as Virtual Machine Orchestrator (VMO) require additional hardware capabilities.
 This page provides general guidance on the minimum hardware requirements for your Edge hosts.

 :::info